markymawk/Wisconsin-pplus-codemenu/README.md

 # Changes:
 - Recolored text & background colors with less contrast to be easier on the eyes
 - Includes shield color & theme toggles built-in, among other new toggles.
-Many toggles' functionality requires external asm files
+Fuctionality for many toggles requires external asm files included in this repo
 - Salty Runback button combination loosened to R+Y. Skip Results combo loosened to R+X
+- Start-alts replace Y-alts in random Alternate Stages
+- Includes Eon's fixes from P+ 2.27 onward for debug overlay flickers, and other stability fixes
 - Player Codes reorganized into a separate sub-menu, sorted by feature instead of player port
   - Infinite Shields consolidated into a single toggle
-- Set Percent toggle consolidated into a single menu, with one toggle for all ports
+  - Set Percent toggle re-sorted into a single sub-menu, with one toggle for all ports
+- Various other options re-arranged for organization and readability
+  - Debug Settings reworded with new comments & easier to read toggle phrasing
   - Gameplay Modifiers & Flight Mode are re-sorted into their own sub-menus with properly capped values
-- Start-alts replace Y-alts in random Alternate Stages
-- Debug Settings reworded with new comments & easier to read toggle phrasing
-- Includes Eon's fixes from P+ 2.27 onward for debug overlay flickers, and other stability fixes
-- Various other options re-arranged for organization, readability and all that

 Added options:
 - Stagelist: Set stage slots on page 1 and update random select accordingly